edwardD2/API_Spotify/README.md

 # API_Spotify
-Using Spotify's API to collect and analyze tracks from my playlist
+Using Spotify's API to collect and analyze tracks from a playlist